altaga/COS/README.md

 # COS

-Smart telemedicine platform, based on IoT devices that provide Vital signs and historical values.
+COS (Cardiac Operating System) is a Smart telemedicine platform, based on IoT devices that provide Vital signs and historical values.
 This to transform the way telemedicine is provided and solve the biggest problem in relation to distance check-ups, which is taking biometrics.
 Our current version consists of an Oxygen Saturation Thimble, an ECG sensor and a contactless Thermometer that can send real time information to a Teams application.
 This allowing distance consultations and follow ups to become more seamless and to grab a real biometrics and vital signs while doing them.

 # Connection Diagram: